Multiplexed photon number measurement: Standard photocounting

-Both approaches can be implemented to count the photon number of a superconducting microwave resonator dubbed the \emph{storage mode}, which resonates at $f_\mathrm{s}=4.558~\mathrm{GHz}$.
-We couple the latter to two off-resonant transmon qubits (see Fig.~\ref{fig1}B).
-The \emph{yes-no qubit} with a frequency $f_\mathrm{yn}=3.848~\mathrm{GHz}$ can implement binary questions about the photon number while the \emph{multiplexing qubit} with a frequency $f_\mathrm{mp}=4.238~\mathrm{GHz}$ can implement frequency multiplexed photon counting.
+The experiment implements both the standard approach and the multiplexed one in order to count the number of photons in a resonator dubbed the \emph{storage mode}, which resonates at $f_\mathrm{s}=4.558~\mathrm{GHz}$.
+Two off-resonant transmon qubits are coupled to the storage mode (see Fig.~\ref{fig1}b).
+The \emph{yes-no qubit} with a frequency $f_\mathrm{yn}=3.848~\mathrm{GHz}$ is used to ask standard binary questions about the photon number or to perform storage mode tomography; while the \emph{multiplexing qubit} with a frequency $f_\mathrm{mp}=4.238~\mathrm{GHz}$ is used for fluorescence photon counting (Sec.
+III) and frequency multiplexed photon counting (Secs.
+V-VI).
 Both qubits are dispersively coupled to the resonator so that their frequency respectively redshifts by $\chi_\mathrm{s,yn}=1.4~\mathrm{MHz}$ and $\chi_\mathrm{s,mp}=4.9~\mathrm{MHz}$ per additional photon in the storage mode.